Pure, natural, active, botanical oils.

 Tamuna Oil (Calophyllum Inophyllum)

-Source: Cold-pressed from the kernel, it produces a rich, deep, browny green oil native to Tahiti.
-Tamuna oil has a rich luscious smell and yields a lovely scented body oil.
+Source: Cold-pressed from the kernel produces a rich, deep, browny green oil native to Tahiti.
+Tamuna oil has a rich, luscious smell and yields a lovely scented body oil.

-Benefits: We absolutely love the heady scent of this oil and the other bonus is its healing properties, due to its strong anti-inflammatory and analgesic properties.
+Benefits: We absolutely love this oil’s wonderful healing properties, which is due to its strong anti-inflammatory and analgesic properties.